TURMERIC Overview Information

 Don’t take dolomite in large amounts for long periods or in combination with other calcium or magnesium supplements.

-Special Precautions & Warnings:Pregnancy and breast-feeding: It might be UNSAFE to use dolomite if you are pregnant or breast-feeding because of the risk of heavy metal contamination.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It is POSSIBLY UNSAFE to use dolomite if you are pregnant or breast-feeding because of the risk of heavy metal contamination.
 It’s best to avoid use.

 Heart block: If you have this condition, don’t use dolomite because it is a source of magnesium.
 Extra magnesium is not good for people with heart block.